SteveBarnett/fufu/README.md

 ### JavaScript

+We use [Scott Jehl's eCSSential](https://github.com/scottjehl/eCSSential) to asynchronously load our `css/enhanced.css`, ensuring that browsers download only the stylesheets that they need.
+Browsers are greedy and [will download all stylesheets](http://scottjehl.github.io/CSS-Download-Tests/) that are referenced in the head, whether they need it or not.
+We also place a link to the enhanced stylesheet inside a `<noscript>` element in case JavaScript is disabled.

+eCSSential uses `matchMedia`, which means that some older browsers, notably Android 2.x, don't get the enhanced stylesheet (see [caniuse.com/#search=matchmedia](http://caniuse.com/#search=matchmedia) for the full list).
+If your enhanced stylesheet is very small, and if those older browsers are an important part of your target market, you can use [Filament Group's loadCSS](https://github.com/filamentgroup/loadCSS) to asynchronously load `css/enhanced.css`.
+This comes at a cost though: all browsers will download all the stylesheets.

 We [cut the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard), checking for support of `querySelector`, `localStorage` and `addEventListener` before using [Filament Group's loadJS](https://github.com/filamentgroup/loadJS) to asynchronously load our minified JavaScript file and add a [Google Web Font](https://www.google.com/fonts).
 We use feature detection (like [Modernizr](http://modernizr.com/)) and not device detection.

-We use [Filament Group's loadCSS](https://github.com/filamentgroup/loadCSS) to asynchronously load our `css/enhanced.css`.
-We also place a link to the enhanced stylesheet inside a `<noscript>` element in case JavaScript is disabled.

-The small bits of JavaScript in `<head>` of the document (loadCSS, loadJS, and our mustard cut are minifed before inclusion.
-The original files are in the `js` directory.)
+The small bits of JavaScript in `<head>` of the document are minifed before inclusion.
+The original files are in the `js` directory.

 ### Images